daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

 ### A Distributed Search Engine

 Rob Pike introduced Go's concurrency patterns with an example of a Google-inspired search.
-The slides [are still available](https://talks.golang.org/2012/concurrency.slide) and the talk is also on Youtube.
+The slides [are still available](https://talks.golang.org/2012/concurrency.slide#42)(please skim slides 42-52) and the talk is also on Youtube.

 Let's pick up this idea and implement it!

-The approach is roughly as follows:
+The approach taken is roughly as follows:

-* Query multiple services: for web results, video results, news and so on.
+* Query multiple services concurrently: for web results, video results, news and so on.
-* Gather the results and show it to the user
+* Gather the results, merge and show them to the user
 * Replicate the services and query the replicas, too
 * Do not wait forever, set timeouts